Walgreens Boots Alliance, Inc. (NASDAQ:WBA) Shares Acquired by CoreCap Advisors LLC

 CoreCap Advisors LLC lifted its stake in shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA – Get Rating) by 13.1% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm owned 28,892 shares of the pharmacy operator’s stock after purchasing an additional 3,349 shares during the quarter.
 CoreCap Advisors LLC’s holdings in Walgreens Boots Alliance were worth $1,079,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in the stock.
-Blume Capital Management Inc. raised its position in shares of Walgreens Boots Alliance by 35.7% during the 3rd quarter.
-Blume Capital Management Inc. now owns 950 shares of the pharmacy operator’s stock valued at $30,000 after acquiring an additional 250 shares during the last quarter.
-Capital Investment Advisory Services LLC grew its holdings in shares of Walgreens Boots Alliance by 1.2% in the 4th quarter.
-Capital Investment Advisory Services LLC now owns 23,483 shares of the pharmacy operator’s stock valued at $877,000 after buying an additional 277 shares during the period.
-Todd Asset Management LLC grew its holdings in shares of Walgreens Boots Alliance by 2.8% in the 4th quarter.
-Todd Asset Management LLC now owns 10,428 shares of the pharmacy operator’s stock valued at $390,000 after buying an additional 285 shares during the period.
-Candriam Luxembourg S.C.A. grew its holdings in shares of Walgreens Boots Alliance by 0.5% in the 1st quarter.
-Candriam Luxembourg S.C.A. now owns 63,483 shares of the pharmacy operator’s stock valued at $2,842,000 after buying an additional 310 shares during the period.
-Finally, Wealth Alliance Advisory Group LLC grew its holdings in shares of Walgreens Boots Alliance by 2.2% in the 4th quarter.
-Wealth Alliance Advisory Group LLC now owns 14,135 shares of the pharmacy operator’s stock valued at $528,000 after buying an additional 311 shares during the period.
+Several other large investors have also recently added to or reduced their stakes in WBA.
+Vontobel Holding Ltd. increased its position in Walgreens Boots Alliance by 104.6% in the 1st quarter.
+Vontobel Holding Ltd. now owns 36,922 shares of the pharmacy operator’s stock valued at $1,752,000 after acquiring an additional 18,879 shares during the period.
+Moors & Cabot Inc. boosted its stake in Walgreens Boots Alliance by 31.1% during the 1st quarter.
+Moors & Cabot Inc. now owns 20,791 shares of the pharmacy operator’s stock valued at $931,000 after purchasing an additional 4,931 shares in the last quarter.
+Sequoia Financial Advisors LLC boosted its stake in Walgreens Boots Alliance by 27.9% during the 1st quarter.
+Sequoia Financial Advisors LLC now owns 7,569 shares of the pharmacy operator’s stock valued at $339,000 after purchasing an additional 1,651 shares in the last quarter.
+Candriam Luxembourg S.C.A. boosted its stake in Walgreens Boots Alliance by 0.5% during the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 63,483 shares of the pharmacy operator’s stock valued at $2,842,000 after purchasing an additional 310 shares in the last quarter.
+Finally, Baird Financial Group Inc. boosted its stake in Walgreens Boots Alliance by 14.2% during the 1st quarter.
+Baird Financial Group Inc. now owns 467,533 shares of the pharmacy operator’s stock valued at $20,932,000 after purchasing an additional 58,184 shares in the last quarter.
 56.71% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, June 12th.
-Shareholders of record on Friday, May 19th will be given a dividend of $0.48 per share.
-The ex-dividend date of this dividend is Thursday, May 18th.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 6.16%.
-Walgreens Boots Alliance’s payout ratio is presently -52.60%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, June 12th.
+Shareholders of record on Friday, May 19th will be issued a dividend of $0.48 per share.
+The ex-dividend date is Thursday, May 18th.
+This represents a $1.92 annualized dividend and a yield of 6.16%.
+Walgreens Boots Alliance’s dividend payout ratio (DPR) is currently -52.60%.

 Walgreens Boots Alliance Profile